Picking the best Verizon phone plan for your needs boils down to a simple question — how much data do you use?

 - Verizon 5G Get More: Verizon’s most expensive plan, at $90 a month for a single line, also comes with the most perks.
 Apple Music and the entire Disney bundle are both included, as is the 600GB of cloud storage and 50% discount on connected device plans.
 Hotspot data doubles to 50GB.
 You get the streaming gaming service subscription too, plus the cloud storage and TravelPass perks included with Do More.

 - Verizon 5G Start: Verizon’s cheapest unlimited option, this costs $70 a month.
 5G customers only get six month trials to Disney Plus, a streaming gaming service and Apple Music.
-Verizon also reserves the right to slow your speeds at any time.
+You now get 5GB of hotspot data with 5G Start.
+Verizon reserves the right to slow the speeds of 5G Start subscribers at any time.
 Unlike Verizon's other plans that access fast Ultra Wideband 5G coverage, 5G Start only gets nationwide 5G coverage at slower speeds.

 Verizon’s prepaid plans don’t feature a lot in the way of perks, as is often the case when comparing prepaid vs. postpaid phone service.
 But Verizon's prepaid options do pack in data, especially the carrier’s 15GB plan.
 Plus, there’s a way to save even more money by sticking with Verizon for an extended period.